What is a pencast?

 A pencast can be used at several moments in time, always keeping in mind your own learning outcomes

-- Use the pencast before the lecture as homework and use the campus time for interaction, discussion and applying the knowledge between students and the teacher.
+- Use the pencast before the lecture as homework and use the class time for interaction, discussion and applying the knowledge.

 - Use the pencast after the lecture, to deepen the content or provide additional material.